genielabs/homegenie-packages/packages/Devices and Things/Nest/readme.md

 You will a Nest developer account, and a Product on the Nest developer portal to use this module:
+After Add the Nest Login widget for the program and configure the info

 1. Visit `Nest Developers <https://developers.nest.com/>`_, and sign in.
 Create an account if you don't have one already.